 And that means reaching every tribe, nation, people, and language that much sooner.
-Because time and time again, we see Scripture beginning to transform lives in communities long before the Bible, or even the Old or New Testament, is complete.
+Because time and time again, we see Scripture beginning to transform lives in communities long before the Bible is complete.

 A Parable to Illustrate the Importance of “Some for All”

 Dr. Todd Ahrend, founder of The Traveling Team, shared the following story to demonstrate the importance of reaching the unreached: